Support and Expertise

 Professor Cary Cooper

-Top tips from Cary for organisations:
+Top tips from Cary:

 1. Prioritise people skills equally with technical skills when promoting managers.